Electric Boiler Installation Guide to Fitting & Different Types

 Preparing the Installation Site

-Before the electric boiler installation, the home’s electrical infrastructure should be checked to ensure it can handle the high power usage of an electric boiler.
+Before the electric boiler installation, a professional should check your home’s electrical infrastructure to ensure it can handle the high power usage of an electric boiler.
 This includes:

 Implementation of a dedicated breaker at the distribution board, connected with the correct size and type of electrical cable, is essential for safe operation.